Chagrin Valley is Committed to Eco-Friendly Green Packaging

 How is glass recycled?
 Crushed recycled glass, called cullet, is combined with virgin raw materials (silica sand, soda ash, and limestone) in the glass manufacturing process.
 Since it takes less energy to make glass from cullet than from the raw materials, recycling glass is more energy-efficient than making it from new raw materials.

-Again better yet, upcycle your used glass containers by repurposing and reusing them over and over again before recycling them.
+Again upcycle your used glass containers by repurposing and reusing them over and over again in order to give the packaging a chance at a second life before recycling them.
 For example, our family paints glass jars for vases, pencil holders, etc. My husband uses various sizes of our jars to store items in his woodshop that he wants to keep in transparent containers.

 A Note About Biobased Plastics